Avoid Overdraft Fees Due to Insufficient Funds

 In many cases, your bank will cancel transactions when you don’t have enough money to cover a payment.
 But it gets worse.

-- Fees pile up: banks charge fees when you have insufficient funds.
+Banks charge fees when you have insufficient funds.
 Expect a charge of $35 or so.
 Also, whoever you tried to pay will most likely also charge you a fee.
 A business that deposits your bad check will get dinged by their bank and will pass the charges on to you.
 Even if you were making an electronic payment, there’s often a penalty for failed payments.

-- Bad reputation: banks don’t like customers who overdraw their accounts (even though those customers generate a lot of revenue).
+Banks don’t like customers who overdraw their accounts (even though those customers generate a lot of revenue).
 They worry that the bank will eventually have to eat a bad payment and have to try and collect from the customer.
 Banks might close your account if you overdraw your account too often, and your name might end up in databases that track consumers with a history of writing bad checks.

-- Legal and credit troubles: if you make a habit of overdrawing your account (and you’re not using overdraft protection), you can eventually end up hurting your credit scores – and you might even have legal problems if it seems like you’re intentionally spending more than you can afford to.
+If you make a habit of overdrawing your account (and you’re not using overdraft protection), you can eventually end up hurting your credit scores – and you might even have legal problems if it seems like you’re intentionally spending more than you can afford to.
 For most people, this isn’t an issue, but it is a possibility.

 Banks offer overdraft protection programs to “help” when your account balance runs low.
 Instead of rejecting transactions, they’ll pay them as if you had enough money, and you need to replace those funds quickly.